mrashid-github/mrashid-github.github.io/content/contact/contact.md

 # Order that this section appears on the page.
 weight: 130

-title: Contact
+title: Contact details
-subtitle: "Let's connect!"
+# subtitle: "Let's connect!"

 content:
   # Automatically link email and phone or display as text?